 At our Philadelphia Campus, we offer traditional undergraduate programs and several graduate programs.
-Our Woodhaven site in Bensalem is home to the University’s accelerated programs.
+Our site in Bensalem (formerly Woodhaven) is home to the University’s accelerated programs.
 The Newtown location in Newtown Township has graduate programs, accelerated program courses, an undergraduate program in education, and corporate training programs.

 Founded: 1954 by the Congregation of the Sisters of the Holy Family of Nazareth

 Status: Private, four-year, comprehensive university granting doctoral, master’s, and baccalaureate degrees, and associate’s in radiologic science, and multiple certifications that includes Pennsylvania's approved teacher education program for grades K-12.